 What is an omnidirectional microphone?
 An omnidirectional microphone has an omnidirectional polar pattern and is equally sensitive to sound from every direction.
 Unlike their directional counterparts, omni microphone capsules have only one side of their diaphragms open to external sound pressure.

-In this in-depth article, we’ll discuss the omnidirectional microphone polar pattern in great detail in order to answer any questions you may have about omnidirectional microphones!
+In this in-depth article, we'll discuss the omnidirectional microphone polar pattern in great detail to answer any questions you may have about omnidirectional microphones!

 This article focuses specifically on the omnidirectional microphone polar pattern.
 For an in-depth definition of microphone polar response along with descriptions of every mic polar pattern, check out my article The Complete Guide To Microphone Polar Patterns.

 - How Is The Omnidirectional Polar Pattern Achieved?